nicolevegai/iebis_swdev_debug_exercises/README.md

 We have two boards of different size and place a different number of mines on each one.
 But in the second case it takes longer to place all the mines.

 #### Why placing less bombs takes longer in the second case?
+The blue board has less space than the red board.
+When the boards are set there are 1500000 million bombs placed on the read board and 1499999 in the blue one.
+The Red one has 500000 more spaces while the blue one has only one.
+As the bombs are being placed it is easier to find a free spot in the Red board as there are more free spcases.
+Because of this the Red board is filled faster with bombs than the blue board.

 #### Knowing that usually there are going to be more bombs than spaces in the final boards, how would you change the method _minningTheBoard_ to be more efficient?

+To make the code run faster it is a better idea to fill all the spaces and after that the program should add a specified number of spaces deleting the bombs.

 **Strategy**: Understand well what the code does.
 Use conditionals breakpoints.